 Hello is a Telugu movie starring Akhil and Kalyani, released on 22 Dec 2017.
 Hello is directed by Vikram K. Kumar and produced by Nagarjuna.
 Although the film received mixed to positive reviews, it ended up as a flop.

 What’s wrong with the film?

-The film takes a turn when Akhil listens the tune Kalyani used to play during their childhood on a wrong phone call he received.
-Rest of the film is a mess about how he does unnecessary stunts to trace Kalyani.
+The film takes a turn when Akhil listens to the tune Kalyani used to play during their childhood on a wrong phone call he received.
+The rest of the film is a mess about how he does unnecessary stunts to trace Kalyani.
 The commercial elements spear to be forced into an otherwise romantic comedy.

 He could simply walk into a customer care center with identity proof or just called from another number and answer a few questions to get the recent call data on his number.
-The action scenes appear to be forced and audience lose interest as it looks ridiculous and silly.
+The action scenes appear to be forced and the audience lose interest as it looks ridiculous.

-There are several other clichés but this one remains major and over shadows entire film.
-The film would have been a lot better if they’ve taken care of it.
+There are several other clichés but this one remains major and overshadows the entire film.
+The film would have been a lot better if they had taken care of it.
 This is totally unexpected from Vikram K Kumar who made a classic like Manam.

 How to fix it?

-The story needs a lot of development.
-But even if the major plot hole is found after having the first copy ready, they should have shot/replaced a single scene to apply a quick fix in order to avoid major cliche.
+The story of Hello needs a lot of development.
+But even if the major plot hole is found after having the first copy ready, they should have shot/replaced a single scene to apply a quick fix to avoid a major cliche.